Quadriceps: Attachments

 The rectus femoris arises from the anterior inferior iliac spine and from the superior edge of the acetabulum.
 It is thus a biarticular muscle.
 The other parts of the quadriceps arise from the surface of the femur.
-All four parts of the quadriceps muscle ultimately insert into the tuberosity of the tibia via the patella, where the quadriceps tendon becomes the patellar ligament.
+All four parts of the quadriceps muscle ultimately insert into the tuberosity of the tibia via the patella, where the quadriceps tendon becomes the patellar tendon.

 Other muscles

-There is a small fifth muscle of the quadriceps complex — the articularis genus muscle — that is not often included.
+There is a small fifth muscle of the quadriceps complex—the articularis genus muscle—that is not often included.

 In addition, cadaver studies have confirmed the presence of a sixth muscle, the tensor vastus intermedius.
 While this muscle has a variable presentation, it consistently originates at the proximal femur, runs between the vastus lateralis and vastus intermedius muscles, and inserts distally at the medial aspect of the patellar base.
 Historically considered a part of the vastus lateralis muscle, the tensor vastus intermedius muscle is innervated by an independent branch of the femoral nerve and its tendinous belly can be separated from the vasti lateralis and intermedius muscles in most cases.